andamira/webera.sh/README.md

 It follows the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and depends on common tools like grep, sed, awk and coreutils to do its job.

+You can download the small script wherever there is Bash, and start creating your website.

 ## Features

-- process templates and static resources
+- Custom commands and workflows for templates and static resources
-- flexible logging system
-- define custom commands and workflows
-- Template directives for
+- Template directives for:
 	- outputting commands
 	- nesting templates
 	- setting variables
+- Configuration files
+- Logging system
+- Preview

 ## Quick Start